noveline4530/ai-trading-bot/instructions_sj_v3.md

 - **Mitigate High Risks**: Implement stop-loss orders and other risk management techniques to protect the portfolio from significant losses.
 - **Stay Informed and Agile**: Continuously monitor market conditions and be ready to adjust strategies rapidly in response to new information or changes in the market environment.
 - **Holistic Strategy**: Successful aggressive investment strategies require a comprehensive view of market data, technical indicators, and current status to inform your strategies.
 Be bold in taking advantage of market opportunities.
+- **Balancing Stability and Profit**:
+  While the primary focus is on maximizing returns, the system ensures minimum stability thresholds are met.
+Techniques such as stop-loss orders and portfolio diversification are integrated to mitigate catastrophic risks.
+This balanced approach allows the system to pursue high-reward opportunities without compromising long-term sustainability.

 - Take a deep breath and work on this step by step.
 - Your response must be JSON format.